open-learning-exchange/open-learning-exchange.github.io/pages/htmlresources.md

 Finally, push your app to the nation by clicking `Add to Nation`.

 _Note:_
-Friendly reminder again to use Firegox when doing these steps or 'Add to Nation' may not appear in other browsers.
+Friendly reminder again to use Firefox when doing these steps or 'Add to Nation' may not appear in other browsers.

 ![finalstep2](uploads/images/Final_Step_2.png)